How to Stop Website Content Scrapers

 Someone Has Stolen My Content – What Now?

 Regardless of the avenue you choose to assert your rights, you will need to identify the individual(s) involved.
 The best place to start is to search the Internet Corporation for Assigned Names and Numbers (ICANN) WHOIS database.
 Whenever someone registers a domain name, they are required to provide some basic information including a physical address, e-mail address, and phone number.
-WHOIS is a great place to start your search however owners can elect to remain private in exchange for a fee, or by employing a company to register on their behalf, so it may not provide all the information you’re looking for.
+WHOIS is a great place to start your search; however, website owners can elect to remain private in exchange for a fee, or by employing a company to register on their behalf, so it.
+As a result, WHOIS may not provide all the information you’re looking for.

-Another way to reveal the owner of the offending site is to ask the web host.
-Most web hosts have pages on their own websites dedicated to reporting abuse or illegal activity by websites they host.
-The related policies and procedures will vary between services but reporting the offending page may help you to identify its owner and/or have the impugned content removed from the web.
+Another way to identify the owner of the offending website is to ask the website host.
+Most website hosts have pages on their own websites dedicated to reporting abuse or illegal activity by websites they host.
+The related policies and procedures will vary between services but reporting the offending webpage may help you to identify its owner and/or have the impugned content removed from the web.

 A final option is to seek a Norwich order from a court.
-A Norwich order compels a third-party to disclose information you need in order to commence a lawsuit, in this case, the defendant’s identity, and which you could not otherwise obtain.
-Because of the burden a Norwich order places on the innocent third party, and the potential for disclosure of confidential information, courts will weigh a list of factors to determine whether to grant the order.
+A Norwich order compels a third party to disclose information you need in order to commence a lawsuit.
+In determining whether to grant a Norwich order, courts consider a number of factors.
 These factors include:

 if granted; and